timothyakintayo/timothyakintayo/README.md

 ⚙️ Beyond analytics

-I also have hands-on experience building process automation and internal tools using Microsoft 365 (Power Apps, Power Automate, SharePoint), helping teams reduce manual work and operational friction — an experience that sharpened my understanding of how data supports real workflows.
+I also have hands-on experience building process automation and internal tools using Microsoft 365 (Power Apps, Power Automate, SharePoint), helping teams reduce manual work and operational friction, an experience that sharpened my understanding of how data supports real workflows.

 🚀 What I’m looking for